 Page updated 8 Mar 2013

-Information about becoming a Graduate Analyst and how to apply
+Information about our Summer Internships and how to apply

 Who are we looking for?

 We look for students in their penultimate year of study who want to work at the Treasury over their summer holidays.
 Interns are paid an hourly rate, plus travel costs to Wellington and return to their home city.

 The internship programme at the Treasury is a two-way process, with the following objectives:

 - For the intern: an opportunity to decide if Treasury is somewhere you want to begin your career;

 - For the Treasury: a chance to give students an extended interview as a prospective Graduate Analyst.